Tele Columbus AG (TC1.F) (ETR:TC1) Given a €2.30 Price Target at The Goldman Sachs Group

-The Goldman Sachs Group set a €2.30 ($2.71) price target on Tele Columbus AG (TC1.F) (ETR:TC1) in a research note published on Tuesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+The Goldman Sachs Group set a €2.30 ($2.71) price objective on Tele Columbus AG (TC1.F) (ETR:TC1) in a report released on Monday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

-Several other equities research analysts also recently issued reports on the company.
-JPMorgan Chase & Co. set a €2.90 ($3.41) price objective on Tele Columbus AG (TC1.F) and gave the stock a neutral rating in a report on Tuesday, December 8th.
-Barclays set a €3.30 ($3.88) price target on Tele Columbus AG (TC1.F) and gave the company a buy rating in a report on Monday, November 16th.
-Finally, Hauck & Aufhaeuser set a €1.70 ($2.00) price target on Tele Columbus AG (TC1.F) and gave the company a sell rating in a report on Tuesday.
+A number of other brokerages also recently weighed in on TC1.
+Barclays set a €3.30 ($3.88) price objective on Tele Columbus AG (TC1.F) and gave the company a buy rating in a research note on Monday, November 16th.
+Hauck & Aufhaeuser set a €1.70 ($2.00) price objective on Tele Columbus AG (TC1.F) and gave the company a sell rating in a research note on Monday.
+Finally, JPMorgan Chase & Co. set a €2.90 ($3.41) price objective on Tele Columbus AG (TC1.F) and gave the company a neutral rating in a research note on Tuesday, December 8th.

 Tele Columbus AG, together with its subsidiaries, operates fiber networks in Germany.
 The company operates through TV, Internet and Telephony, and Other segments.
 It offers analogue, digital TV, and radio broadcasting services, as well as premium TV packages that comprise approximately 75 additional digital TV programs, and approximately 250 TV channels and 70 digital radio stations that are offered on the digital entertainment platform.